"People may becreatedequal, but they do notdiethat way."

 In Season Seven, they stumble into a robbery at a pawn shop.
 Before the even notice what's going on, the crooks get away with the gold and a guy gets shot.

 Det.
-Julio Sanchez gets this in Season 6 when the team finds out that his search for a child's missing, deported mother was actually him searching for babysitters, and that he hadn't called anywhere in Mexico to even start looking for the mother.
+Julio Sanchez gets this in Season 6 when the team finds out that his search for a child's missing, deported mother was actually him searching for babysitters and schools, and that he hadn't called anywhere in Mexico to even start looking for the mother.

 Johnson has a tendency to put closing the case before all else, sometimes including other people's investigations, even Fritz's.
 Notably, she scares the murderer out of taking a deal with the FBI so that he'll go to jail rather than get off on a lighter charge, despite this screwing up Fritz's case against a major drug cartel.
 This was after messing with Fritz's investigation through out the episode.
 He calls her out on it.